junxit/us-congress-code/title-16/chapter-5a/sec-666b.md

 ## Source credit

 (Mar.
 10, 1934, ch.
 55, § 8, as added Aug.
 14, 1946, ch.
 965, 60 Stat.
-1080.)
+1082.)

 ## Notes

 ### References in Text

 Herein, referred to in text, means act Mar.
 10, 1934, ch.
 55, 48 Stat.
-401, which is classified generally to sections 661 to 666c of this title.
-For complete classification of this Act to the Code, see Short Title note set out under section 661 of this title and Tables.
+401, which is classified generally to sections 661 to 666c–1 of this title.
+For complete classification of this Act to the Code, see section 661(a) of this title, Short Title note set out under section 661 of this title, and Tables.